BeryJu/p2/docs/index.md

-# Welcome to Pyazo
+# Welcome to p2

-This documentation will help you to install and configure Pyazo.
+This documentation will help you to install and configure p2.